 The National Voter Registration Act (also known simply as the “NVRA” or the “Motor Voter Act”) of 1993 represented the culmination of a quarter-century of efforts to relax the strict voter registration requirements that had grown over the previous century.
 Before its enactment, efforts had been made to pass federal laws instituting a national “postcard” registration form, as well as to encourage states to adopt “motor voter” laws—that is, laws allowing citizens to register when they got their driver’s licenses.

-The first attempt to pass the NVRA failed in 1992 when Congress passed the law but President George H.W.
+The first attempt to enact a “motor voter” law failed in 1992 when Congress passed the bill, but President George H.W.
 Bush vetoed it.
-One year later, Congress passed a similar measure, which was signed into law in 1993 by President Bill Clinton.
+One year later, Congress passed the NVRA, which President Bill Clinton signed into law in 1993.
 The NVRA contained the following major provisions:

 - States were required to allow voter registration by mail.